Basic assumptions of Nonviolent Communication

 The NVC is based on a humanistic view of humanity.
 It is assumed that people seek trusting, appreciative communication with other people.

 Accordingly, problematic actions are more likely to be seen as misguided strategies or the result of a conflict spiral.
-Positive intentions are also assumed behind problematic or aggressive behaviour.
+Positive intentions are assumed even behind problematic or aggressive behaviour.

 “Interpretations, criticisms, diagnoses, and judgments of others are actually alienated expressions of our unmet needs.”